• Skip to primary navigation

 Jump to Recipe Print Recipe

 On days when my mom would make chicken soup, it was almost guaranteed she'd have a small pot of mole simmering away beside it.
-The mole was always the store-bought kind, an easy and delicious way to satisfy the craving for the chocolatey sauce.
-And my mom and I loved it!
-My dad however was never a fan of mole, that is until he began making it from scratch.
+The mole was always the store-bought kind, an easy and delicious way to satisfy the craving for the rich, chocolatey sauce, and my mom and I loved it!

 What is Mole Poblano?